-If a user forgets the password to their account, or if you think their account has been compromised, you can reset their password.
-You reset a user's password from the Google Admin console.
+If a user forgets the password for their managed Google account (for example, their G Suite or Cloud Identity account), or if you think their account has been compromised, you can reset their password from the Google Admin console.

 These steps don't apply if your account uses Single-Sign-On (SSO) with a third-party identity provider.
 Learn more

 As an administrator, you can reset users' passwords to maintain account security.

 - From the Admin console dashboard, go to Users.

 - In the Users list, find the user.
 If you need help, see Find a user account.